chrisl8/ArloBot/README.md

 `roscd arlobot_description/urdf`
 and then read the Readme.txt file there!

+## WARNING: BY DEFAULT YOUR ROBOT WILL TRY TO MOVE EVEN WHEN IT IS PLUGGED IN!!!!
+Edit `~/.arlobot/arlobot.yaml`
+Set `monitorACconnection: True` to have ROS monitor the power connection and FREEZE
+the robot whenever the laptop is plugged into AC power

+If you want to disable AC connection monitoring in real time, while ROS is running, run `rosparam set /arlobot/monitorACconnection False`

 ## Basic ROS based usage instructions: ##
 Depending on what you want to do there are different ways to "bring up" the robot with just ROS.<br/>These are the "recipes" that are well tested so far: